tasuren/ipcs/docs/quickstart.md

 #### Notes
 Of course, it is possible to create a program to customize it.
 In that case, use `IpcsServer`.
 You can probably embed it in your web server.
+The client can also make requests to the server.
 ### Run
 Try running two of the above codes after you run the server.
 When you start the second one, you should see `Hello, World!` on the console of the second one.

 ## Console
-Run `ipc-server --help` to see help information.
+Run `ipcs-server --help` to see help information.